tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you attack with this weapon and miss, you lose 4 hp (champion: 10 hp; epic: 25 hp).

 **Quirk:** Tells the same stories over and over.

 ---

+#### Killer’s Almanac

+Book

+_Recharge 6+:_ When you hit a staggered enemy, you score a critical hit instead.
+Curse: The next time one of your allies is hit, that ally must roll a save.
+If they fail, the hit becomes a crit.

+**Quirk:** Eager to add new entries to the book.

+---